 PROHEMA (PROGRAMMED UMBILICAL CORD BLOOD) FOR HEMATOLOGIC MALIGNANCIES

-Our lead product candidate, ProHema, seeks to enable the curative potential of umbilical cord blood as a cell source for HSCT for a broad spectrum of life-threatening malignant disorders.
-ProHema is an ex vivo programmed hematopoietic cellular therapeutic derived from umbilical cord blood which has been optimized to enhance the therapeutic potential of hematopoietic cells.
-ProHema is produced through a proprietary, two-hour, ex vivo programming process using a small molecule modulator (FT1050, also known as dmPGE2, a stable derivative of prostaglandin E2) that promotes rapid and supra-physiologic activation of genes involved in the homing, proliferation and survival of HSCs, which are key biological properties necessary for durable engraftment and hematopoietic reconstitution.
+Our lead product candidate, ProHema, seeks to enable the curative potential of umbilical cord blood as a cell source for HCT for a broad spectrum of life-threatening malignant disorders.
+ProHema is an ex vivo programmed hematopoietic cellular therapeutic derived from umbilical cord blood.
+ProHema is produced through a proprietary, two-hour, ex vivo programming process using a small molecule modulator (FT1050, also known as dmPGE2, a stable derivative of prostaglandin E2) that promotes rapid activation of genes involved in the homing, proliferation and survival of hematopoietic stem cells and in the cell cycle, reactivity and anti‑viral properties of T cells.

-Preclinical and early clinical findings indicate that ProHema may promote both neutrophil engraftment and immune reconstitution following HSC transplantation.
+Preclinical and early clinical findings indicate that ProHema may promote both neutrophil engraftment and immune reconstitution following HCT.
 In an initial Phase 1b clinical trial in adult patients with hematologic malignancies undergoing double umbilical cord blood transplant (dUCBT), the median time to neutrophil recovery (> 500 cells/µL) with ProHema was 17.5 days, which compares favorably to historical norms for patients undergoing dUCBT, and 100-day survival with ProHema was 100%.
 In addition, an analysis of the CD8+ T cell compartment of patient samples from our Phase 1b clinical trial revealed that, at Day 100, subjects who received ProHema showed a two-fold increase in the percentage of naïve and early memory T cell fraction within the CD8+ T cell compartment, as compared to subjects who received two unmanipulated cord blood units.
 These naïve and early memory CD8+ T cell populations are believed to play a key role in promoting immune reconstitution and viral immunity following cord blood transplantation.
 Consistent with these reported immuno-modulatory effects on CD8+ T cells, low rates of viral reactivation were observed in our Phase 1b clinical trial.
-Specifically, cytomegalovirus (CMV) reactivation occurred in only two of 12 ProHema subjects, which compares favorably to rates of CMV reactivation reported in the literature.

 ProHema in Adult Hematologic Malignancies: Phase 2 PUMA Study

 The PUMA study (ProHema in UMbilical cord blood transplantation in Adults) is an ongoing, open-label, randomized, controlled, multi-center Phase 2 clinical trial designed to enroll 60 subjects, age 15 to 65 years, with hematologic malignancies.
 Patients are being randomized at a ratio of 2:1, with approximately 40 patients receiving ProHema plus an unmanipulated cord blood unit and approximately 20 patients receiving two unmanipulated cord blood units.
 At the discretion of the treating physician, patients are being conditioned using an intensive myeloablative or a reduced intensity regimen.
 The primary endpoint of the PUMA study is the cumulative incidence of neutrophil engraftment as compared to a pre-specified control median.
-Secondary endpoints include additional measures of neutrophil and platelet engraftment, rates of graft failure, acute graft versus host disease (GvHD) and serious infection, disease-free survival, and overall survival.
-We expect data on the primary efficacy endpoint from the Phase 2 PUMA study to be available in the second half of 2015.
+Secondary outcome measures include additional parameters of neutrophil and platelet engraftment, rates of graft failure, acute graft versus host disease (GvHD), severe infection, disease-free survival, and overall survival.

 In December 2014, the PUMA study’s independent Data Monitoring Committee (iDMC) conducted its second of two scheduled interim safety reviews of ProHema.
 A total of 20 subjects, including 12 subjects that received ProHema and eight control subjects were included in the interim review, which assessed safety, time to engraftment, rate of graft failure, early mortality, infection and graft versus host disease.
 Based on its consideration of the data available on the first 20 subjects as well as historical outcomes reported from multi-center clinical experiences, the iDMC determined that ProHema had met established safety criteria and supported continuation of the PUMA study.